Over 20 years of experience

 Though he is known for helping patients heal without lengthy and costly courses of treatment, he can also provide ongoing supportive care for patients with chronic pain, or those recovering from serious illness or surgery.

-He has developed and taught graduate-level courses in physical medicine at the National College of Naturopathic Medicine and to licensed chiropractors, massage therapists, and naturopathic doctors.
+He has developed and taught graduate-level courses in physical medicine at the National University of Naturopathic Medicine, University of Western States, and provides post-graduate education to licensed chiropractors, massage therapists, and naturopathic doctors.

-Dr. Russ serves on the Peer Review Committee of the Oregon Board of Chiropractic Examiners, helping to maintain the highest standards in the chiropractic profession.
+Dr. Russ served for six years on the Peer Review Committee of the Oregon Board of Chiropractic Examiners, including two years as committee chair, helping to maintain the highest standards in the chiropractic profession.

 When he is not adjusting people he can be found writing and performing comedy, playing basketball (which is comedy when Dr. Russ does it), or jogging on Mt.
 Tabor.